bupstash-put

 Add an exclusion glob pattern to filter entries from the resulting tarball.

-This option may be passed multiple times, and is ignored if WHAT is not a directory.
+This option may be passed multiple times, and is ignored if not

 - --send-log PATH